 I've had several people ask in the comments section what I mean by "close up the top" rather than bind off.
 I think my response is often overlooked so I'll add it here.

 After I've completed the last decrease row, I cut my yarn, leaving about a 10-inch tail.
 I then thread the tail with a large tapestry needle and go back to the beginning of the row.
 Beginning with the stitch farthest from the tip of the knitting needle, I thread the tail back through the remaining stitches, creating a loop.
 I then pull the work off of the knitting needle and pull the tail tight.
-This creates a circular closure that is easy to attach poms or other ornaments to.
+This creates a circular closure to which it is easy to attach poms or other ornaments.

 Additional Sizes for Infants and Large Heads